vtoomas/LabelMkr/README.md

 - Set the printer driver to the tape width you selected (12/18/24/36 mm) and continuous length.
 - In the print dialog, disable “Fit to page/scale to fit.”
 Use 100% scale.
 - Labels flow left-to-right; each block’s minimum height equals the tape width to preserve margins.
 - For best edge clarity, choose higher DPI if available (300–600 dpi).
 The in-app DPI setting defaults to 360; increase it if your printer supports higher resolution.
+QR sizing uses physical millimeters to better match tape width (e.g., 14 mm QR on 18 mm tape).
 - If QR codes look soft, increase print density in the Brother driver rather than scaling the page.

 ## Files